AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 charity that gave the melting heart that could not bear to think of even the devil unsaved, and that antedated the poet\'s prayer, ---

-\"Oh, wad ye tak a thought and mend,\"[^384] and that believed the prayer would be answered; and in the other a stony-hearted indifference to the misery of mankind, which he called \"one damned batch and mass of perdition.\"[^385]
+"Oh, wad ye tak a thought and mend,"[^384] and that believed the prayer would be answered; and in the other a stony-hearted indifference to the misery of mankind, which he called "one damned batch and mass of perdition."[^385]

-Augustine brought his theology with him from Manichaeism when he became a Christian, only he added perpetuity to the dualism that Mani made temporal. \"The doctrine of endless punishment assumed in the writings of Augustine a prominence and rigidity which had no parallel in the earlier history of theology \* \* \* and which savors of the teaching of Mohammed more than of Christ.[^386] Hitherto, even in the West, it had been an open question whether the punishment hereafter of sin unrepented of and not forsaken was to be endless.
-Augustine has left on record the fact that some, indeed very many, still fell back upon the mercy and love of God as a ground of hope for the ultimate restoration of humanity[^387] \* \* \* he is the first writer to undertake a long and elaborate defense of the doctrine of endless punishment, and to wage a polemic against its impugners. \* \* \* He rallies the \'tender-hearted Christians,\' as he calls them, who cannot accept it.\" About 420 he speaks of his \"merciful brethren,\"[^388] or party of pity, among the orthodox Christians, who advocate the salvation of all, and he challenges them, like Origen, to advocate also the redemption of the devil and his angels.
+Augustine brought his theology with him from Manichaeism when he became a Christian, only he added perpetuity to the dualism that Mani made temporal.
+"The doctrine of endless punishment assumed in the writings of Augustine a prominence and rigidity which had no parallel in the earlier history of theology ... and which savors of the teaching of Mohammed more than of Christ.[^386] Hitherto, even in the West, it had been an open question whether the punishment hereafter of sin unrepented of and not forsaken was to be endless.
+Augustine has left on record the fact that some, indeed very many, still fell back upon the mercy and love of God as a ground of hope for the ultimate restoration of humanity[^387] ... he is the first writer to undertake a long and elaborate defense of the doctrine of endless punishment, and to wage a polemic against its impugners....
+He rallies the 'tender-hearted Christians,' as he calls them, who cannot accept it.\" About 420 he speaks of his "merciful brethren,"[^388] or party of pity, among the orthodox Christians, who advocate the salvation of all, and he challenges them, like Origen, to advocate also the redemption of the devil and his angels.
 Thus though the virus of Roman Paganism was extending, the truth of the Gospel was yet largely held.
 And it was the immense power Augustine came to wield that so dominated the church that it afterwards stamped out the doctrine of universal salvation.

-Augustine assumed and insisted that the words defining the duration of punishment, in the New Testament, teach its endlessness, and the claim set up by Augustine is the one still held by the advocates of \"the dying belief,\" that *aeternus* in the Latin, and *aionios* in the original Greek, mean interminable duration.
+Augustine assumed and insisted that the words defining the duration of punishment, in the New Testament, teach its endlessness, and the claim set up by Augustine is the one still held by the advocates of "the dying belief," that *aeternus* in the Latin, and *aionios* in the original Greek, mean interminable duration.
 It seems that a Spanish presbyter, Orosius, visited Augustine in the year 413, and besought him for arguments to meet the position that punishment is not to be without end, because *aionios* does not denote eternal, but limited duration.
-Augustine replied that though *aion* signifies limited as well as endless duration, the Greeks only used *aionios* for endless; and he originated the argument so much resorted to even yet, based on the fact that in Matt,.
-25:46, the same word is applied to \"life,\" and to
-\"punishment.\" The student of Greek need not be told that Augustine\'s argument is incorrect, and he scarcely needs to be assured that Augustine did not know Greek.
+Augustine replied that though *aion* signifies limited as well as endless duration, the Greeks only used *aionios* for endless; and he originated the argument so much resorted to even yet, based on the fact that in Matthew 25:46, the same word is applied to "life," and to "punishment."
+The student of Greek need not be told that Augustine\'s argument is incorrect, and he scarcely needs to be assured that Augustine did not know Greek.
 This he confesses.
-He says he \"hates Greek,\" and the \"grammar learning of the Greeks.\"[^389] It is anomalous in the history of criticism that generations of scholars should take their cue in a matter of Greek definition from one who admits that he had \"learned almost nothing of Greek,\" and was \"not competent to read and understand\" the language, and reject the positions held by those who were born Greeks!
+He says he hates Greek," and the "grammar learning of the Greeks."[^389] It is anomalous in the history of criticism that generations of scholars should take their cue in a matter of Greek definition from one who admits that he had "learned almost nothing of Greek," and was "not competent to read and understand" the language, and reject the positions held by those who were born Greeks!
 That such a man should contradict and subvert the teachings of such men as Clement, Origen, the Gregories and others whose mother-tongue was Greek, is passing strange.
 But his powerful influence, aided by the civil arm, established his doctrine till it came to rule the centuries.
-Augustine always quotes the New Testament from the old Latin version, the Itala, from which the Vulgate was formed, instead of the original Greek.[^390] It seems that the doctrine of Origen prevailed in Northeastern Spain at this time, and that Jerome\'s translation of Origen\'s "Principiis" had circulated with good effect, and that Augustine, to counteract the influence of Origen\'s book, wrote in 415, a small work, \"Against the Priscillianists and Origenists.\" From about this time began the efforts of Augustine and his followers that subsequently entirely changed the character of Christian theology.
-Says Milman: \"The Augustinian theology coincided with the tendencies of the age towards the growth of the strong sacerdotal system; and the sacerdotal system reconciled Christendom with the Augustinian theoloy.\" And it was in the age of Augustine, at the maturity of his powers, that the Latin church developed its theological system, "differing at every point from the earlier Greek theology, starting from different premises, and actuated throughout by another motive,"[^391] and from that time, for nearly fifteen centuries it held sway, and for more than a thousand years the sentiment of Christendom was little more or less than the echo of the voice of Augustine.
+Augustine always quotes the New Testament from the old Latin version, the *Itala*, from which the Vulgate was formed, instead of the original Greek.[^390] It seems that the doctrine of Origen prevailed in Northeastern Spain at this time, and that Jerome\'s translation of Origen\'s *Principiis* had circulated with good effect, and that Augustine, to counteract the influence of Origen\'s book, wrote in 415, a small work, *Against the Priscillianists and Origenists*.
+From about this time began the efforts of Augustine and his followers that subsequently entirely changed the character of Christian theology.
+Says
+Milman: "The Augustinian theology coincided with the tendencies of the age towards the growth of the strong sacerdotal system; and the sacerdotal system reconciled Christendom with the Augustinian theology."
+And it was in the age of Augustine, at the maturity of his powers, that the Latin church developed its theological system, "differing at every point from the earlier Greek theology, starting from different premises, and actuated throughout by another motive,"[^391] and from that time, for nearly fifteen centuries it held sway, and for more than a thousand years the sentiment of Christendom was little more or less than the echo of the voice of Augustine.
 "When Augustine appeared the Greek tongue was dying out, the Greek spirit was waning, the Paganism of Rome and its civil genius were combined, and a Roman emperor usurped the throne of the God of love."[^392]

 Augustine declared that God had no kind purpose in punishing; that it would not be unjust to torment all souls forever; a few are saved to illustrate God\'s mercy.
-The majority \"are predestinated to eternal fire with the devil.\" He held, however, that all punishments beyond the grave are not endless.[^393]
+The majority "are predestinated to eternal fire with the devil."
+He held, however, that all punishments beyond the grave are not endless.[^393]

 Augustine, however, held the penalties of sin in a much milder form than do his degenerate theological descendants in modern times.
 He teaches